spacewalkproject/spacewalk-wiki/HowToUpgrade.md

   *  Spacewalk 2.5 running on Red Hat Enterprise Linux/CentOS/Scientific Linux 6/7 Server, or Fedora 22/23.
   *  Your Spacewalk uses one of Oracle 10g (including XE) / Oracle 11g / PostgreSQL 8.4+ as a database backend.
   *  In most cases it's possible to perform Package upgrade and Schema upgrade steps from any previous version to the latest one directly (e.g. from 1.6 to 2.6).
+There are package dependency changes that must be made on Fedora 22 and RHEL 7 in transition from 2.5 to 2.6.
 Make sure you have a valid backup in case anything will go wrong.
 ## Archive of older upgrade instructions